 DC is full of incredible bars, but speakeasies are always the best.
 Some can be hard to find, but upon entering you’ve got the classic elegance of the 1920s in dim-lit rooms with a mixologist creating a deliciously intriguing beverage.

 If you go to one speakeasy in DC, go to Allegory.
 You wouldn’t know this place existed at the Eaton DC Hotel.
 The hotel has a rooftop bar, a restaurant, and a coffee and juice bar.
 So you may miss this entirely.
 But if you head to the back of the hotel to the library, you’ll spot an unassuming black door.
 Enter in for literary-themed cocktails.

 It is the perfect way to enjoy the nightlife of DC.

-The Gibson Hours: Monday-Saturday 6 pm-close.
+Allegory Hours: Monday-Saturday 5 pm-2 am.
 Closed on Sundays.

 After a long day of exploring the touristic parts of DC, it is time to relax, get a little sleep, and get brunch!
 If you have three days in DC, having brunch here is a must.
 Follow that with the best day exploring the nicest neighborhood in DC: Georgetown!

 There are so many great places to get brunch in DC.
 It can seriously be hard to decide.
-But if I hear words like “bottomless mimosas” in a pretty expensive to drink in the city, it piques my interest.
+But if I hear words like “bottomless mimosas” in a pretty expensive to drink-in city, it piques my interest.
 If it is “bottomless brunch” then heck yes I’m in!

 And my favorite spot for a unique brunch in DC is Agora.
 For $40 per person, you can have all the bottomless mimosas, bloody mary’s, and dishes you’d like!
 This Turkish restaurant has amazing hummus, htipiti (roasted red peppers, feta, thyme, and olive oil), and flatbreads.
 They also have typical brunch items like eggs benedict too.